xianjiuqi/savn_online/README.md

 ## Setup on docker

-Please refer the Dockerfile for the steps for creating the docker image.
+Please refer the Dockerfile for details on dependencies for creating the docker image.

 We created the docker image and pushed our image to our docker hub as shown below